 CAR ACCIDENT INSURANCE BENEFITS LAWYER – MN INJURY ATTORNEYS

-Read your auto insurance policy now, before you are in an accident.
-It is also a good idea to discuss with your insurance agent whether you have the coverage you need.
-Meanwhile, here’s a short summary our experienced car insurance lawyers have prepared about WHAT IS IN EVERY MN AUTOMOBILE INSURANCE POLICY:
+We suggest you read your auto insurance policy now, before you are in an accident.
+Then, talk to your insurance agent about whether you have the coverage you need.
+Meanwhile, below is a summary of WHAT IS IN EVERY MN AUTOMOBILE INSURANCE POLICY, prepared by our experienced car insurance lawyers.

 Collision Coverage (optional coverage you must ask for):

 Collision coverage pays to fix or replace your vehicle (the property damage) if it is damaged in an accident.
-With collision coverage, you are covered even if the accident was your fault.
-If you purchase this coverage, your insurance company must pay the cost to repair your vehicle after a crash, or pay the value of the vehicle (“totaling the vehicle”), whichever is less.
-You will only have pay your deductible.
-However, if the accident was NOT your fault you will be reimbursed your deductible when your insurance company collects from the other driver’s insurance.
+With collision coverage, your car will be repaired or replaced even if the accident was your fault.
+Your insurance company must pay the cost to repair your vehicle after a crash, or pay the value of the vehicle (“totaling the vehicle”), whichever is less.
+You only have to pay your deductible.
+(If the accident was the other driver’s fault, your insurance will get reimbursed from the other driver’s insurance.
+They will then repay you your deductible at the same time.)

 Our Minnesota car insurance lawyers frequently answer questions about car damage and help our clients through this process.
 See also How to get paid for the damage to my car.